joehahn/spark-one-off/README.md

 2 My AWS secret key is hard-coded into athena_tables.sh.
 This is a consequence of not having good enough bash-fu to deal with keys that have special characters (+/) in them, this is insecure and needs to be fixed...
-Fortunately my access key is not exposed in this repo, so this issue is not a total disaster.
+Fortunately my access key is not exposed in this repo, so this issue is only a partial rather than total security fail...

 3 The jupyter dashboard is protected only by a weak password.
 Note that Jupyter also gives viewers commandline access to the datasci node.
 I don't know how to fix this particular security